gavinkrebbers/hackattack-Accesibility/README.md

 ## Team & Credits

+-   **Gavin Krebbers**
+    Designed and developed the backend architecture, including the database schema and API logic.
+Integrated Laravel with Inertia.js to connect the backend to the React frontend, ensuring seamless data flow and user experience.
+Also contributed significantly to the React frontend.

 -   **An Tran**
     I worked on the design and front-end.
 It was my first time working with React and Git; I've only worked on solo projects until this Hackathon.
 It was an invaluable experience learning how to navigate a project and work as part of a team.